omkar-2483/Find-My-Nest/backend/README.md

 6. country

 # init - to initialize the database and website
-* data.js store init data
+* init data is stored in data.js
 * run index.js to initialize/re-initialize database